centrahq/api-documentation/pages/03.fe-development/09.subscriptions/docs.md

 }
 ```

 After receiving the response, the update should be reflected on the subscription contract response.
-Newly created subscription payment depending on the status can/cannot/cannot be used yet for placing recurring orders.
+The status of subscription payment indicates whether it can be used for recurring order placement.

 ## CheckoutAPI
 We assume configured url for CheckoutAPI is `/api/checkout/`.